awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 + Within an AWS Region, all cross\-region Read Replicas created from the same source DB instance must either be in the same Amazon VPC or be outside of a VPC\.
 For cross\-region Read Replicas, any of the create Read Replica commands that specify the `--db-subnet-group-name` parameter must specify a DB subnet group from the same VPC\.
 + You can create a cross\-region Read Replica in a VPC from a source DB instance that is in a VPC in another AWS Region\.
 You can also create a cross\-region Read Replica in a VPC from a source DB instance that is not in a VPC\.
 You can also create a cross\-region Read Replica that is not in a VPC from a source DB instance that is in a VPC\.
 + Due to the limit on the number of access control list \(ACL\) entries for a VPC, we can't guarantee more than five cross\-region Read Replica instances\.
++ The Read Replica uses the default DB parameter group for the specified DB engine\.
++ The Read Replica uses the default security group\.
 + For Oracle DB instances, when the source for a cross\-region Read Replica is deleted, the Read Replica is promoted\.
 For MariaDB, MySQL, and PostgreSQL DB instances, when the source for a cross\-region Read Replica is deleted, the replication status of the Read Replica is set to `terminated`\.
 However, the Read Replica isn't promoted\.

 ### Cross\-Region Replication Costs<a name="USER_ReadRepl.XRgn.Costs"></a>